pellejacobs/thesis/presentations/21-10_introduction.md

 ## What is blockchain?

+####.center[_"Chain of blocks"_]

-"Chain of blocks"?
-However, even over this definition, there is no real consensus, as often distributed ledger technologies are all being marked as blockchain.
+However, even over this definition, there is no real consensus, as often all Distributed Ledger Technologies are being marked as Blockchain®.

 Purpose of this part in the paper:

-- solidly define the concept of blockchain, differentiating it from the more general concept of "Distributed Ledger Technology", to avoid any misunderstanding in the rest of the thesis.
+- solidly **define the concept of blockchain**, differentiating it from the more general concept of "Distributed Ledger Technology", to avoid any misunderstanding in the rest of the thesis.
-- clearly explain what the idea of blockchain concludes.
+- clearly explain what the **idea of blockchain concludes**.
 How are blockchains set up, how can they be used? _eg. public vs private blockchain, permissioned vs unpermissioned, proof of work vs proof of stake, monetary transactions vs non-monetary, data transactions, smart contracts, etc._
-- what are the advantages and disadvantages of implementing a collaborative database based on a blockchain
+- what are the **advantages and disadvantages** of implementing a collaborative database based on a blockchain

 ---